LemesoftNostalgic/sprint-o-matic/README.md

 Sprint-O-Matic is a training application for sprint orienteering or Sprint-O for short.
-I created it initially for my own pleasure, and to give some variety to my exercise during cold winter days in Finland.
+I created it initially for my own use, to give some variety to my exercise during cold winter days in Finland.
 After a while, it came to my mind that someone else might be interested to try it out, so here it is.